-BEIJING - The Standing Committee of the 13th National People's Congress (NPC), China's top legislature, started its 24th session Tuesday to review multiple draft laws and law revisions.
+BEIJING, Oct.
+19 (Xinhua) -- The Standing Committee of the 13th National People's Congress (NPC), China's top legislature, started its 31st session Tuesday in Beijing.

 Li Zhanshu, chairman of the NPC Standing Committee, presided over the session's first plenary meeting.

 Lawmakers reviewed draft laws on family education promotion and land borders.
 They also reviewed a draft amendment to the Audit Law.

 In reports submitted to the session, the NPC Constitution and Law Committee said the three drafts are mature enough and suggested them be passed at the session.